RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 Today, one major problem when adopting MCP is that it is originally designed to reward the inference platform provider.
 Almost all MCP servers are written to support a large set of services APIs that covers the functionality of the specific service provider (usually tightly coupled with an associated platform provider).
 And anyone adopting multiple MCP servers will experience “context bloat”  where most of their token budget and context-content is consumed by static MCP requirements; associated with API calls that they will never need or use within their project.
 This situation is exacerbated  in agentic code generator workflows where every agent is burning token in loops unnecessarily while supporting API/tools that the project will never need.

 Rocket.Chat will solve this problem with this Minimal MCP Server Generator project.
-With this tool, Rocket.Chat developers can generate production grade minimal MCP server for their project, covering only the subset of API required by the project.
+With this tool, Rocket.Chat developers can generate production grade minimal MCP server for their project, covering only the subset of features required by the project.
 This will significantly reduce the cost of all Rocket.Chat code generation projects involving MCP.
 Since Rocket.Chat is open source, this tool can make many projects possible by fitting into the “free tier” of the platform providers.

+It is very important that the tool actual generates MCP servers and not just RC API covers/wrappers, as MCP servers typically addresses much higher (platform) level operations/concerns when compared to raw APIs.
+To this end, testing with a variety of typical workflows (say a minimum of 10 different/diverse ones) that an end user may be faced with is absolutely mandatory.

 Candidate is encouraged to solve this problem more generically while fulfilling all Rocket.Chat’s requirements.
 Ideally, the tool can benefit all similar upstream projects/platforms, open source or otherwise.